rstudio/keras3/docs/dev/reference/op_image_extract_patches_3d.md

 - dilation_rate:

-  Integer or integer vector of length three specifying the spacing between consecutive patch samples.
+  Integer or integer vector of length three specifying the input stride between consecutive patch samples.
+On the TensorFlow backend, `dilation_rate > 1` cannot be combined with `strides > 1`.

 - padding: